 For some women, no matter what you do, leveraging medications or surgical procedures may be a necessary part of the fertility journey.
 Incorporating these types of treatments alongside a pro-fertility diet (and perhaps a dash of seeds here and there) is vitally important in optimizing overall outcomes.

-Whenever you’re ready, join us and other women trying to conceive who are optimize their fertility with a fork and spoon…
+Whenever you’re ready, join us and other women trying to conceive who are optimizing their fertility with a fork and spoon.

 Always evidence-based.
 Always actionable.